OKyne1/ot_genome_project/2_annotation_scripts/domain_annotation/README.md

 2. hmmersearch to identify the presence of these domains
 3. Parsing hmmer outputs to give the domain type and counts
 4. Adding this information back into the gbff files
+I am planning to create a main script which links these different scripts sequentially (essentially making a package)

+## To Do
+1. Decide on hmmersearch thresholds (coverage and identity type things?)
+2. Work out why the hmmer database is currently insufficient for tpr annotation, find alternatives?
+3. Find a way (and location) to add the data back into the gbff file